open-synergy/mdbook-fa/src/transaksi/credit-note/penjelasan.md

 #### <a name="field-taxes">Taxes</a>

-Pajak-pajak yang dikenakan kepada item yang dijual.
+Pajak-pajak yang dikenakan kepada item yang di-*refund*.

 #### <a name="field-amount-gross">Amount Gross</a>